Blue Cross and Blue Shield of North Carolina Foundation

 - Youth Mental Health, Connectedness, and Resilience: Ensuring young children and youth grow up in strong, supportive environments for mental health and thriving

 The foundation values and strives to support initiatives that reflect the voices, perspectives, and lived experiences of people and communities in North Carolina faced with significant barriers to good health.
-Programs designed to attain measurable results and sustained community impact receive special emphasis.
+Programmes designed to attain measurable results and sustained community impact receive special emphasis.

 What They Fund